 - Explain the rules: they can play quietly in their room with the toys/books they chose.
 Let them know that you will come and get them when quiet time is over (the goal being that hopefully they will fall asleep while playing).

-- If they are resistant to trying quiet time, try plying them with snacks (something safe to eat, since you will be in another room) and maybe even say you will be back to check on them (even though you won’t).
+- If they are resistant to trying quiet time, try plying them with snacks (something safe to eat, since you will be in another room)

 - If they call for you, try to ignore it, unless of course they really need your help.
 After a few times, they’ll realize that this independent play time is fun, without mom or dad supervising and telling them “no.”

-So if they’re struggling with this whole quiet time deal, or if they’re super overtired, as toddlers tend to be at naptime, they may call for you repeatedly to come upstairs or come into their room…
+However, if they’re struggling with this whole quiet time deal, or if they’re super overtired, as toddlers tend to be at naptime, they may call for you repeatedly to come upstairs or come into their room…

 Just know, this is a trap.
 I mean this in this nicest way possible.
 In my experience, I have found that going back upstairs makes it worse, every single time.
 I could end up in her room with her for up to an hour, singing songs, rubbing her back, tucking her in, only for it to all be undone the second I leave the room.